 Most states require workers' comp for talent agencies that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

-Commercial auto insurance covers financial losses when a talent agency's vehicle is involved in an accident.
+This type of coverage pays for legal costs and other expenses when a talent agency's vehicle is involved in an accident.
 It's required for vehicles registered to a business.

 A cyber liability insurance policy helps talent agencies survive data breaches and cyberattacks by covering data recovery expenses and other related costs.

 It's easy to get talent agency business insurance and surety bonds if you have your company information on hand.
 Our application will ask for basic facts about your business, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps:

 Insureon's licensed insurance agents work with top-rated U.S. providers to find the right insurance coverage for your talent agency, whether you work independently or hire employees.